Lean Services

 We have worked with Washington governments for years and take pride in our ability to help you optimize efficiency, quality and customer service.
 Here are a just handful of our success stories.

-City of Ridgefield – By taking a deep dive into the utility billing process, the city was able to get more customers onto autopay, streamline the monthly shutoff process, and reduce the number of shutoffs during a period when the number of accounts was increasing.
+City of Ridgefield (new tab) – By taking a deep dive into the utility billing process, the city was able to get more customers onto autopay, streamline the monthly shutoff process, and reduce the number of shutoffs during a period when the number of accounts was increasing.

 Neill Public Library in Pullman – Pullman city leadership wanted to instill a culture of process improvement by using the Lean method in city operations.
 The library, meanwhile, already had started to work on improving customer experience.
 Library staff weren’t familiar with Lean, though, making the library a natural place for a pilot project.